apache/incubator-myriad/docs/myriad-configuration.md

   jvmMaxMemoryMB: 256   # Xmx for myriad's executor that launches Node Manager.
   path: file://localhost/usr/local/libexec/mesos/myriad-executor-0.0.1.jar  # Path for the myriad's executor binary.
                                                                           # Also supports, hdfs:// notation.
+  #path: hadoop-2.5.0/share/hadoop/yarn/lib/myriad-executor-0.0.1.jar #this should be relative if nodeManagerUri is set
   #These are optional
-  #user: hduser #user the executor process runs as, current needs to be a user with passwordless sudo access
+  #user: hduser #user the executor process runs as, currently needs to be a user with passwordless sudo access defaults to ro
-  #remoteDistribution: true  #If true attempt to pull hadoop remotely
   #nodeManagerUri: hdfs://namenode:port/dist/hadoop-2.5.0.tar.gz # the uri to d/l hadoop from
-  #command: hadoop-2.5.0/share/hadoop/yarn/myriad-executor-0.0.1.jar # the command to execute

 # Environment variables required to launch Node Manager process.
 Admin can also pass other environment variables to NodeManager.
 yarnEnvironment:
   YARN_HOME: /usr/local/hadoop # Or /opt/mapr/hadoop/hadoop-2.5.1/ if using MapR's Hadoop
   #YARN_HOME: hadoop-2.5.0 # Or should be relative if remoteDistribution is true
   YARN_NODEMANAGER_OPTS: -Dnodemanager.resource.io-spindles=4.0 # Required only if using MapR's Hadoop
+  #JAVA_HOME: /usr/lib/jvm/java-default #System dependent, but sometimes necessary

 ```